ivopascal/Applied-ML-Template/README.md

 ### Steps we followed
 1. We took the **last 365 days** of the dataset for validation and testing.
 2. The rest was used for **training** (about 80% of the total data).
 3. To make sure validation and test data are well-balanced, we assigned the **even-numbered days** to the **validation set** and the **odd-numbered days** to the **test set**.
+Since a week has an even number of days, the validation and test data will alternate in which days will contain.

 ## API
-We created an API that allows users to send input and get a prediction back.
+We created an API that allows users to send input and get a prediction back, from a trained model.
+The api offers the option to use and compare two models: random guesser as well as a linear regression model.
 It also includes proper input validation and returns clear responses, handling HTTPExceptions when something goes wrong.

 ### Structure
 ```